Photo by longtime Conservancy volunteer Larry Underhill.

 Becoming a docent requires significant time commitment and training.
 Training takes place on an as-need basis, and we accept only a few applicants for each class.
 No prior knowledge is required and there is no cost to participate.
 Training typically takes place over six Saturdays, and includes both in-class and “on the street” training.
 Chosen applicants will need to be available for all training classes, and are expected to lead tours on a consistent basis.

-As of this date, we do not yet have a schedule for the next training class but it is unlikely we will offer another during 2019.
+As of this date, we do not yet have a schedule for the next training class.

 For additional information, please contact the office at email@example.com or (213) 623-2489.